mstypsan/EmailService-serverless/README.md

 # EmailService-serverless
 Simple e-mail service API that is responsible for sending an e-mail to a single recipient.
 It uses 2 different e-mail providers, Sendgrid and Mailgun, in order to send the e-mail.
-The idea behind the e-mail service is to make it robust and highly available and scalable.
-So that the client does not have to worry on whether the e-mail is successfully sent or not.
+The idea behind the e-mail service is to make it robust, highly available and scalable, so that the client does not have to worry on whether the e-mail is successfully sent or not.

-It will starts by default using Sendgrid and if Sendgrid fails will try again using Mailgun.
+It will start by using by default Sendgrid and if Sendgrid fails, it will try again using Mailgun.
 So this way it ensures that the e-mail will successfully be sent.
-It a backend node.js and exposes an API that can be used to send to pass the necessary information and then send the e-mail.
+It a backend node.js and exposes an API that can be used to pass the necessary information and then send the e-mail.

 # Example
 You can use any HTTP Client to create a POST request

 **<code> POST </code> /email-service/email/send**

-##Parameter##
+##Parameters##
-- **subject** _(required)_ — The subject of the e-mail.
+- **subject** _(required)_ â€” The subject of the e-mail.
-- **content** _(required)_ — The content of the e-mail.
+- **content** _(required)_ â€” The content of the e-mail.
-- **recipient** _(required)_ — The recipient of the e-mail.
+- **recipient** _(required)_ â€” The recipient of the e-mail.

 ##Example##
 **Request body**